facebook/react-native/CONTRIBUTING.md

 ### `master` is unsafe

 We will do our best to keep `master` in good shape, with tests passing at all times.
 But in order to move fast, we will make API changes that your application might not be compatible with.
-We will do our best to communicate these changes and always version appropriately so you can lock into a specific version if need be.
+We will do our best to communicate these changes and version appropriately so you can lock into a specific version if need be.

 ### Pull Requests